 LEGACY: A student who has a sibling, parent, grandparent, or family member who is a member of a particular fraternity or sorority.
 Legacies are sometimes granted special consideration in the membership recruitment process but never guaranteed membership.

 LOCAL: A fraternity or sorority not affiliated with a regional, national, or international organization.

 MULTI-INTEREST GREEK COUNCIL (MIGC): The governing/coordinating council for many of the culturally-based fraternities and sororities, which currently includes chapters that are multicultural in focus.

 NATIONAL PAN-HELLENIC COUNCIL (NPHC): The governing/coordinating council for the historically African-American fraternities and sororities.

 OFSL: Acronym for the Office of Fraternity & Sorority Life.

 ORDER OF OMEGA: An national honor society recognizing fraternity and sorority members who excel in academic achievement, Greek leadership and campus involvement.

-PANHELLENIC ASSOCIATION: The governing/coordinating council for the general sororities.
-(Note: Panhellenic means "all-Greek").
-All Panhellenic Association member sororities are affiliated with the National Panhellenic Conference (NPC).
+PANHELLENIC COUNCIL: The governing/coordinating council for some all women's sororities.
+Most Panhellenic Council member sororities are affiliated with the National Panhellenic Conference (NPC).